phanng0605/PytorchTransformer/README.md

-# PytorchTransformer
+# Pytorch Transformer
-This is my implementation of Transformer using Pytorch from scratch
+This is my implementation of Transformer using Pytorch from scratch, going through the Encoder-Decoder structure.